 - For Centennial, the approved Centennial specific plan includes 19,333 residential units and more than 10.1 million square feet of commercial space.
-The Company is working with the County of Los Angeles and the Los Angeles County Board of Supervisors to address the recently filed action in the Los Angeles Superior Court.
+The Company is working with the County of Los Angeles to address the recently filed action in the Los Angeles Superior Court.
 See Note 12 (Commitments and Contingencies) of the Notes to Unaudited Consolidated Financial Statements for further discussion. - For Grapevine, on December 11, 2018, the Kern County Superior Court ruled we had to amend our EIR by preparing supplemental environmental documentation to further analyze the Grapevine project's internal capture rate (ICR), which is the percent of vehicle trips remaining within the project.
 On December 10, 2019, the Kern County Board of Supervisors adopted the supplemental re-circulated EIR prepared in response to the court ruling and reapproved the development of Grapevine unanimously.
 The Company is working with Kern County to address the recently filed action in the Kern County Superior Court.
-See Note 12 (Commitments and Contingencies) of the Notes to Unaudited Consolidated Financial Statements for further discussion. - For MV, we have a fully entitled project and received approvals of Tentative Tract Map 1 for our first four phases of development and of our commercial site plan for the first phase of commercial development.
-The timing of the MV development in the coming years will depend on the strength of both the economy and the real estate market, including both primary and second home markets.
-In moving the project forward, we will focus on the preparation of engineering leading to the final map for the first phases of MV, consumer and market research studies and fine tuning of development business plans, as well as defining the possible capital funding sources for this development.
-Over the next several years, we expect to explore funding opportunities for the future development of our projects.
-Such funding opportunities could come from a variety of sources, such as joint ventures with financial partners, debt financing, or the Company's issuance of additional common stock.
+See Note 12 (Commitments and Contingencies) of the Notes to Unaudited Consolidated Financial Statements for further discussion.